davidgilbertson/react-recollect/README.md

 # Immutability problems

-Recollect does away with immutability for two reasons:
+Recollect, for now, does away with immutability for two reasons:
  - It doesn't need it.
 Recollect is far more precise than Redux when updating components, so React doesn't need to compare current/previous state to improve performance.
  - Immutability is the cause of too much complexity (and the bugs that go with it) for too little benefit.
 Just take a look at any reducer to see the cost of immutability.

 With Recollect, your components will match your store, and that's all you need to know.
 99% of the time.

-But React brings immutability to the surface in three places:
+Unfortunately, React brings immutability to the surface in three places:
 - `componentDidUpdate`
 - `shouldComponentUpdate`
 - `getSnapshotBeforeUpdate`

 This is a problem when using Recollect, because the Recollect store is _always_ the Recollect store as it currently exists.
 You can't say "if the previous 'loadingStatus' was 'loading' and now it's 'complete', do something fancy", because there is no 'previous' and 'current' version of the store.

+This also means that `PureComponent` components won't update (which is fine for you app, because you don't need them, but pretty terrible DX.)

 Perhaps this is a blessing in disguise, because inferring state by comparing two different points in time is fiddly.
 The more declarative thing to do might be: